andreiepure/andreiepure.github.io/_draft/2022-12-30-memories-from-2022-talks.md

 I planned the BBL inside the company on the 2nd of June.
 It was good because I prepared the slides to explain in a visual manner what a package manager does and how the dependency confusion attack works.
 For this BBL, I created the Mr. Evil Hacker persona to explain the attacks.

 I gave the talk from my desk, with almost 200 persons online, some of which gave feedback on the hallways and via Slack, giving kudos for how well I helped non-technical people understand the concepts.
 Some of my technical colleagues gave kudos for raising awareness.
-Everyone loved "Mr. Evil Hacker", they even screenshot me and created a slack emoji out of it.
+Everyone loved "Mr. Evil Hacker", they even screenshot me and created a slack :hacker: emoji out of it.

 ## .NET Iasi virtual talk